LeToNode/Play2.0-CN-doc/assets/AssetsPublic.md

 GET  /assets/*file        Assets.at("public", file)
 ```

 Note that we define the `*file` dynamic part that will match the `.*` regular expression.
-If you send to server this request:
+If you send this request to the server:

 ```
 GET /assets/javascripts/jquery.js